Curriculum and Instruction

 Students must submit the Intent to Participate Application before starting the coming fall semester.
 For personal assistance, please contact the Student Success Center.

 |Chattanooga State / Main Campus||Chemistry or Math|

 |Roane State / Oak Ridge Campus|

 |Motlow State Campuses / McMinnville and Moore Co.|

 To be eligible to participate in the 2+2 program a student must complete the following processes:

 STEP 1: Apply online to Tennessee Tech University's Admissions Office, submit a Final High School transcript, Official College transcript, and a $25 application fee.

-STEP 2: Submit an online 2+2 Intent to Participate Form by the preferred date of March 1st with unofficial transcripts.
+STEP 2: Submit an online 2+2 Intent to Participate Form by March 1st with unofficial transcripts.
 (The 2+2 Intent to Participate will open on October 1, 2019 for the Fall 2020 cohorts.)